chef/chef-web-docs/content/vmware.md

 [\[Github\]](https://github.com/chef-partners/kitchen-vro)

 -   An integration point with vRO and test-kitchen
--   Leverages specific Workflows in vRO if it’s required by VMware admins
+-   Leverages specific Workflows in vRO if it's required by VMware admins

 ### Usage Examples